zinatmr/zinat_assignment2_acit-2420-linux_systemadministration/README.md

     - This files contains default list of packages.

 3. package_installer.sh
     - This script installs all the packages in the packagelist.sh or a user define list of package file.
 Can be run stand alone.
-Type in the code below to see the usage.
+Type in the code below to see the usage:

     ```bash
         package_installer.sh -h
     ```
 4. create_symbolic_link.sh
     - This script creates the symbolic link between the user files and the cloned configuration files.
 It has a default path defined for the cloned repostiory.
 User can also have the cloned repository elesewehere and use the new path for symbolic links.
 Can be run stand alone.
-Type in the code below to see the usage
+Type in the code below to see the usage:

     ```bash
         create_symbolic_ling.sh -h
     ```
 5. execute_configuration_script.sh
     - This script can invoke "package_installer.sh" or "create_symbolic_link.sh" depending on the usage.
 Created as part of the assignment ask.
-Type in the code below to see the usage
+Type in the code below to see the usage:

     ```bash
         execurte_configuration_script.sh